 When can you claim tax-free mileage allowances?

-• You need to be somewhere other than your usual workplace to carry out the job
+• You need to be somewhere other than your usual workplace to carry out the job.

 However, there are several scenarios where you cannot claim tax-free mileage allowances.
 These include: